SimonUlu/performance-prediction/docs/data/feature_engineering.md

 please refer to [notebook][src/dev/feature_engineering.ipynb]

+## Following strategies have been conducted to deal with nan-values as many modells cant deal with team

+### 1. Impute to median

+### 2. Impute to mean

 ## Following strategies have been consulted in the preprocessing pipeline and the generated data has been validated

 ### 1. Remove Features with low variance